Yatharthg12/FirePBD-Engine/README.md

 ## License

-This project has been developed by Yatharth Garg and is not to be replicated,used or sold for any purposes.
-It is to only be referred purely for educational purposes only.
+This repository is provided for educational purposes only.
+Replication, use, redistribution, resale, or any other form of distribution is not allowed.

+## Author

+Yatharth Garg
+Research-Oriented Systems Developer